-It is worth noting that this value is based on mixing proportions for concrete of no more than 20% fly ash.
-Despite the known durability problems with the use of steel reinforcements, which can crack concrete from the inside, it is still the reference material worldwide.
-So a chemical reaction, CO2 becomes a mineral, sequestering the greenhouse gas pollutant in concrete infrastructures, buildings, roads, etc. for long periods time.
+It's worth noting this value based on mixing proportions for concrete no more than 20 percent fly ash.
+Despite known durability problems with use steel reinforcements which can crack concrete from inside it's still reference material worldwide.
+So chemical reaction CO2 becomes mineral sequestering greenhouse gas pollutant in concrete infrastructures buildings roads etc. for long periods time.
 According National Ready Concrete Association every pound concrete releases 0.93 pounds carbon dioxide.
 Concrete used create hard surfaces contribute surface runoff can lead soil erosion water pollution flooding.